flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

     And two black garments in stock
 Source: [2]

-Each story has a title and a short description what the story is about.
+Each story has a title and a short description of what the story is about.
 The format of this description is always the same:

 * *In order to* get some benefit
 * *As* the user you are developing for
 * *I want* what this feature does

-This description is always followed by a list of scenarios containing `Given` steps (what has happened before), `When` steps (what actions the user performs) and `Then` steps (the desired outcome for the user).
+This description is always followed by a list of scenarios containing `Given` steps (what has happened before), `When` steps (what actions the user performs), and `Then` steps (the desired outcome for the user).

-Also here applies the principle: Start with the Behavior that's most important to the user.
+Here, we also apply the principle: Start with the Behavior that's most important to the user.

 1. Find out the *feature* that's most important.
 2. Within the feature always select the most important *scenario*.